pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-kyberswap.md

 ![Confirm liquidity addition](/img/quests/kyberswap/KyberSwap_AddLiquidity_Preview.png)

-KyberSwap will notify you once your submitted transaction has been confirmed by the Linea network.
+KyberSwap will notify you once your submitted transaction has been confirmed by the PepeSync network.
 You can use the wallet helper to view the transaction status as well as track the changes in your token holdings.

 Your new position should now be visible on the My Pools page on KyberSwap.